 Yesterday, I gave a ⚡ lightning talk on design tokens at the @ReactAmsterdam meetup.
 I’ve been to a few React Amsterdam meetups and there’s always a really good vibe so I was really happy I got to do a lightning talk on a subject I care about.
 There were about 200 people in the room […]

 Design tools for 2018

 In the past few years tons of new web design tools came out.
-The old model of static pixelbased comps of screens is slowly being replaced with more modern ideas of designing.
-These new design tools use constraint based components, or even entire lay-outing systems, they use machine learning to suggest you colours and fonts, they let you version your designs or let you design component systems instead of static pages.
+The old model of static pixel-based comps of screens is slowly being replaced with more modern ideas of designing.
+These new design tools use constraint based components, or even entire lay-outing systems, they use machine learning to suggest you colors and fonts, they let you version your designs or let you design component systems instead of static pages.

 With these new concepts, we are slowly bridging the gap between design and development.
 As someone who has a foot in both the design and development side of things, this is incredibly exciting.

 Here’s a list of the design tools that I came across and that I think will be useful for any designer that wants to improve their craft.
 I sorted them in a couple of categories, but most tools here could easily fit in multiple categories.
 For clarity, I only mention each tool once.

 This list is by no means exhaustive, nor have I tried each one of these tools (yet!).
 I’m sure I missed a bunch of really cool tools as well, so, please do @ me if I need to add new cool tools here!

 Web design is 95% typography, so you better get it right.
 These tools will help you pick fonts, then create the perfect set of sizes and settings for your design.

 Fontbase is a really quick, cross-platform and free font manager.
 It’s fast, provides a nice overview and lets you install google fonts with a single click.
 I wish it did more when indexing the fonts (such as categorize them) but it’s a useful tool regardless